mars0i/masonclj/doc/general/ABMsInClojure.md

 same fields with the same contents; it doesn't matter whether they are physically distinct.
-Hashing on all of the field contents is slow compared to hashing on a pointer, so a MASON/Clojure model with continous coordinates using  defrecords might be *a lot* slower than the same model written in Java.
+Hashing on all of the field contents is slow compared to hashing on a pointer, so a MASON/Clojure model with continuous coordinates using  defrecords might be *a lot* slower than the same model written in Java.
 You can speed  things up by using deftypes that are defined to be updated imperatively, but your code will be less idiomatic, and you'll have to work harder to write it (it won't be as fun).
-However, many ABMs use movement on a grid--or don't use movement at all--and don't need continous coordinates, in which case defrecords' `hashCode` function shouldn't slow things down.
+However, many ABMs use movement on a grid--or don't use movement at all--and don't need continuous coordinates, in which case defrecords' `hashCode` function shouldn't slow things down.
 (It's [possible](https://github.com/mars0i/masonclj/blob/master/example/src/example/snipe.clj#L67) to [override some of the Object